-48th Annual General Meeting / 48e Assemblée Générale Annuelle
+49th Annual General Meeting / 49e Assemblée Générale Annuelle

 online / en ligne

-On behalf of the membership of the Ontario Association of Library Technicians/Association des bibliotechniciens de l’Ontario (OALT/ABO), I would like to first begin by thanking the members of the Board of Directors, including Lori O’Connor, Kate Terech, Sarah Goodyear, Janna Munkittrick-Colton and Jeka Dupont, the Appointed Officers including Tiffany Ribeiro and Mary Doyle and the Appointed Executive Officers of the 4 Chapters.
+On behalf of the membership of the Ontario Association of Library Technicians/Association des bibliotechniciens de l’Ontario (OALT/ABO), I would like to first begin by thanking the members of the 2021 Board of Directors, including Lori O’Connor, Kate Terech, Sarah Goodyear, Janna Munkittrick-Colton and Jeka Dupont, the Appointed Officers including Tiffany Ribeiro, Jessica Hymers, Tamara Monster and Mary Doyle and the Appointed Executive Officers of the 4 Chapters.

-On Saturday May 02, 2020, the 47th Annual General Meeting of OALT/ABO was called to order electronically via WebEx.
-Having obtained quorum through a combination of proxyholders and members present, the membership got on with the business of the Association.
+On Saturday May 04, 2021, the 48th Annual General Meeting of OALT/ABO was called to order via Zoom Meetings.
+Having obtained quorum through a combination of proxyholders and members present the membership proceeded with the business of the Association.
 Most of the Board positions were filled except for the position of President-Elect which remained vacant.

-The Board of Directors (“the Board”) met for the first time on May 21st, 2020, via the Associations’ online meeting software (Google Meet).
+The Board of Directors (“the Board”) met for the first time on June 03, 2021, via the Associations’ online meeting software (Zoom Meetings).
 Over the course of the year the Board met formally 10 times.
-All of our Board meetings this year took place online using either Google Meet or Zoom, due to the ongoing COVID-19 pandemic, which began in March 2020.
+All of our Board meetings this year took place online.
 Members of the Association also attended Advisory Committee meetings of the Algonquin and Mohawk Colleges’ Library and Information Technician Programs.

 Again, this year the Board continued with implementation of Google Not for Profit as our document management platform.
-This platform now allows the Board to manage all OALT/ABO documents, correspondence and archives in a centralized location, with access control to access these electronic files.
-All Committees and Chapters are also now using Google as their document management platform.
+This platform now allows the Board to manage all OALT/ABO documents, correspondence and archives in a centralized location, with access control to retrieve these electronic files.
+All Committees and Chapters also are now using Google as their document management platform.

-The Board has also continued our work on membership engagement and communications with our membership and the wider library community.
-The association continues to share news and events on Facebook, Twitter, Instagram and LinkedIn.
-We also continue to maintain the OALT/ABO Discussion list, which contains 208 members (as of April 1, 2021).
+The Board continues our work on membership engagement and communications with our membership and the wider library community.
+The association further shares news and events on Facebook, Twitter, Instagram and LinkedIn.
+We also maintain the OALT/ABO Discussion list, which contains 226 members (as of May 1, 2022).

 A summary of our social media highlights can be found at the end of this report [PDF version].

-The Board recognized the OALT/ABO Outstanding Student Award winners of the four college programs, including: Emma Russell (Algonquin), Quinn Salverda (Durham), Elizabeth (Lynne) Fascinato (Mohawk), and Emily Spencer (Seneca).
+The Board recognized the OALT/ABO Outstanding Student Award winners of the three college programs, including: Yuli Sato, Deborah Boulton (Mohawk), and Victoria Dattoli (Seneca).

 This year we held virtual Student Meet and Greets at all 3-college programs.
-These include Algonquin College Mohawk College and Seneca College
+These included Algonquin College Mohawk College and Seneca College

-Algonquin College – The Executive of the Ottawa Chapter/Section d’Ottawa and Board of Directors hosted a virtual Meet and Greet via Zoom on November 5th.
-There were approximately 15 students in attendance, as well as members from the Ottawa Chapter/Section d’Ottawa.
+Algonquin College – The Executive of the Ottawa Chapter/Section d’Ottawa and Board of Directors hosted a virtual Meet and Greet via Zoom on October 13th.
+Students who attended this session had some great questions, and we received positive feedback from attendees.

 Mohawk College – This year we held two Zoom meetings, taking place on November 9 and November 10.
 Students who attended these sessions had some great questions, and we received positive feedback from attendees.